 A representative for the Bennington County Sheriff Department was not available before press time to indicate what possible charges could result from the vandalism.

 Betti said school officials suspect the damage took place between Saturday afternoon and Sunday morning.
-The vehicle also
+The vehicle also left tire tracks on the baseball outfield grass and behind the basketball court.

 Betti said the vehicle could have entered the school through an entrance near the school library or through an entrance near the first- and second-grade classrooms.